Baby Day 2018: First Aid for Babies and Toddlers

 When it comes to doctors and other medical professionals spotting a baby which has potentially been shaken, different types of training might be required.
 Demonstrations with simulators will keep the possibility of shaken baby syndrome at the forefront of medics’ minds and the syndrome can be diagnosed using a combination of MRI scans, eye examinations and blood tests.
 Often, the damage to the brain caused by violent shaking is irreversible but treatment might include support for breathing and surgery to treat bleeding on the brain.

 People who spend all day working with very sick or premature babies are the experts when it comes to dealing with a choking infant or performing CPR on a toddler.
-They’re trained for it and have practiced their skills dozens of times.
+They will have received extensive training in first aid for babies and toddlers and have practiced their skills dozens of times.
 Healthcare professionals who work in other fields of medicine might find their skills a bit rusty though and for first time parents, the responsibility of taking a tiny baby home can be overwhelming.
 Pediatric first aid lessons are of great benefit for everyone working with children – experts agree that the best type of training is when you can be taught a technique and then immediately put it into practice.

 One of the main techniques which is taught through first aid classes is CPR.
 This is one area where practical teaching is essential.
 Healthcare professionals might know the theory of resuscitating a baby but should still be given the opportunity to practice on a realistic simulator and make sure that their technique is effective.
 For people who have never done any sort of CPR training before, they can be taught what to do and immediately progress to the simulator, trying again and again until their technique is perfect.